peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Converts a portion of a string to an arbitrary-precision integer.

 * `EInteger Gcd(EInteger bigintSecond)`<br>
- Returns the greatest common divisor of this integer and the given integer.
+ Returns the greatest common divisor of this integer and the specified integer.

 * `int GetDigitCount()`<br>
  Deprecated.